-We’ve all seen videos of cats on the internet where they’ve gracelessly missed their desired target and fallen to the ground.
+We’ve all seen videos of cats on the internet where they’ve gracelessly missed their desired targets and fallen to the ground.
 However, instead of ending up a crumpled heap on the floor, our feline friends usually land with poise, ready to run away from their embarrassment (but let’s face it, there’s no escaping that).

 Such grace has made it a widely held belief that cats will always land on feet after a fall.
-But is this really true, and if so why aren’t humans blessed with such abilities?
+But is this really true, and if so, why aren’t humans blessed with such abilities?

 If you’re ever lucky enough to watch a cat fall in slow motion, you’ll see that this corrective action begins the as soon as they begin to descend.

 This starts with figuring out which way up it should be facing.
 The first action is a dramatic head turn, with the cat following its eyes and ears first.
 Then, in a Mexican wave type fashion, the rest of the body follows the movement, with its spine twisting, followed by the front then back legs.